 Stormwater facilities aren't safe for any type of recreation because inlet and outlet pipes keep water continuously flowing beneath the frozen top layer.

 Though you may have used a stormwater facility recreationally before, things have changed.
-Research shows how dangerous stormwater facilities are.
+Research conducted by the University of Alberta shows how dangerous stormwater facilities are.
 And with more facilities being built in our growing city and warmer winter temperatures caused by climate change, there is a higher need for safety precautions.

 As a part of the integrated drainage system, stormwater facilities reduce the risk of neighbourhood flooding by managing runoff and eventually sending it to the river.

 We don't know what makes up the ice or water in a stormwater facility.
 It may include contaminated materials that impact ice quality and make ice thickness highly unpredictable.